 The Company maintains a collateral pledge agreement covering secured advances whereby the Company has agreed to keep on hand, free of all other pledges, liens, and encumbrances, specifically identified whole first mortgages on improved residential property not more than 90-days delinquent to secure advances from the FHLBC.
 All of the Bank's FHLBC common stock is pledged as additional collateral for these advances.
-At December 31, 2012, \$207.2 million and \$252.9 million of first mortgage and multi-family mortgage loans, respectively, collateralized the advances.
-At December 31, 2012, we had the ability to borrow an additional \$261.5 million under our credit facilities with the FHLBC.
+At December 31, 2013, \$192.8 million and \$203.0 million of first mortgage and multi-family mortgage loans, respectively, collateralized potential advances.
+At December 31, 2013, we had the ability to borrow an additional \$251.4 million under our credit facilities with the FHLBC.
 The Company also had available pre-approved overnight federal funds borrowing.
-At December 31, 2012 and 2011, there was no outstanding balance on these lines.
+At December 31, 2013 and 2012, there was no outstanding balance on these lines.

-Securities sold under agreements to repurchase are secured by mortgage-backed securities with a carrying amount of \$9.4 million at year-end 2012.
+Securities sold under agreements to repurchase were secured by mortgage-backed securities with a carrying amount of \$8.0 million and \$9.4 million at December 31, 2013 and 2012, respectively.